nishant-ranjan28/blog-site/content/blog/var let and const in ES6/index.md

 ## let
 `let` is a signal that the variable may be reassigned, such as a counter in a loop, or a value swap in an algorithm.
 It also signals that the variable will be used only in the block it’s defined in, which is not always the entire containing function.

-> A let variable be be updated but not redeclared.
+> A let variable can be updated but not redeclared.

 An example of trying to redeclare a let variable: